 Double bit axes are a classic axe design, valued by loggers and frontiersmen alike since it was introduced to America in the 1800s.

 The heavy head makes it a great choice for felling trees – at the same time, each of its bits (or edges) can be designed for or used for different purposes.
 Sometimes one edge is a bit thicker and wider, and is suited to splitting logs or rounds of wood.
-Meanwhile, the other edge is thinner and more suited for making deep cuts in standing or felled trees.
-Or the bits might be identical, but one edge is used for rough and dirty tasks that dull an edge quickly – for example, chopping through roots and the grit that they’re covered in.
+Meanwhile, the other edge is thinner and more suited for deep cuts in standing or felled trees.
+Or the bits might be identical, but one edge is used for rough and dirty tasks that quickly dull an edge – for example, chopping through roots and the grit they’re covered in.